“I’d like to hire a ghostwriter! How much does it cost?”

 I charge a dollar per word to ghostwrite.
-In the trial phase I allow the client to pick the word count and charge accordingly.
-If someone is writing their memoirs, I might select a story from their lives and write it for them.
+In the trial phase, I allow my client to pick the word count then I charge accordingly.
+If someone is writing their memoirs, I select a story from their past to write.
 Some clients ask me to write an essay or a blog article.
-Those few pages give a new client a good idea of what he or she can expect.
-And it allows me to gauge what pricing will make sense for the whole project.
+Those few pages give a new client a good idea of what he or she can expect from our budding relationship.

-WARNING: A lowball offer to write your book can sound attractive, but it is dangerous.
-I have met a number of prospective clients who made “excellent” deals hoping to save money, only to find they had to spend a lot more to have everything re-written.
-It’s frustrating for them and frustrating to the ghostwriter who has to take over the project.
+While that might sound attractive, but rarely works out for you in the end.
+I have met a number of prospective clients who made “excellent” deals hoping to save money, only to find they had to shell out a lot more cash to have everything re-written.
+It’s frustrating for them and the ghostwriter who has to take over the project.
 The client is usually not a happy camper.
-Every now and then you can luck out and find a writer who doesn’t know their true worth, but for the most part, you will get poor writing when you pay cheap rates.

 Writers for hire fall into three main categories: cheap writers, mid-range professional writers, and high-end celebrity writers.
 The following is the best detailed answer I can give about the cost to hire a ghostwriter to write a full-length book:

 - Cheap writers can be found who will write a 100 to 200 page book for as little as $2,000.
 If this is your budget (and you’re a gambler by nature), your best bet is to find a student new to the industry.
-Please be careful that he or she is actually writing your book and not plagiarizing another writer’s work.
+Please be careful that he or she is actually writing your book and not plagiarizing another writer’s work (yes, that does happen).

 - High-end celebrity writers are usually hired by actors, politicians, musicians and other famous personalities who will sell books just by virtue of their name.
 The writers for these celebrities are well-established authors with a lot of experience.
 They can charge $150,000 to $750,000 for a book.
 Sometimes more.